Chapter 9. Configuring a basic overcloud with pre-provisioned nodes

 stackuser’s public SSH key from the director node to each overcloud node.
 For example, to copy the director’s public SSH key to the Controller node, run the following command:

 [stack@director ~]$ ssh-copy-id firstname.lastname@example.org

-You might have to set
+To copy your SSH keys, you might have to temporarily set

 PasswordAuthentication No and use the SSH keys to authenticate in the future.